ie3-institute/simona/docs/readthedocs/usersguide.md

 If you want to change specific parameters of the simulation, you can create a custom configuration file.
-For a detailed description on how to do that and all the various configuration parameters you can adjust, see /config/config.
+For a detailed description on how to do that and all the various configuration parameters you can adjust, see [configuration](config).

 ### Model and Grid Data